 Today's Situational Awareness

-Good Monday morning from Salt Lake City
+Good Tuesday morning from Salt Lake City

 Welcome to Utah's must-read daily political news rundown.
 Please encourage your friends and colleagues to sign up for our emails.